withoutwax/withoutwax.me/src/pages/about/index.md

   volunteer:
     - currentlyWorking: false
       description: >-
-        Developed a curriculum and taught a foundation of web design and web development to fellow SAIC students.
-Demonstrated the core concept of HTML, CSS, including concepts such as CSS Grids and Flexbox.
+        Volunteered to teach Web Developments to fellow SAIC students by developing a curriculum that helped more than 100 fellow SAIC students.
       endDate: Dec 2018
       location: 'Chicago, IL'
       organization: School of the Art Institute of Chicago